 Knowledge is possible because irreducible premises do exist.
 I am going to call these premises "Axioms".
 An axiom is a foundational premise that is self evident.
 A belief is self evident when one must assume that belief when they are in the process of trying to reject that same idea.
 For example, if I try to argue against X, and while I am arguing against X, I am forced to assume X, then I will know that X is an axiom.

 Knowledge and the ability to think rationally are dependent on the following axioms:

 Reality exists.
 This is a self-evident truth because if a person tries to deny it through argumentation, he/she must first appeal to reality in order to defend their position that there is no reality to appeal to.
 It is clearly a self-contradictory statement.
-Reality (or the world, or the universe) is the widest of all concepts.
+Reality is the widest of all concepts.
 It includes all that is known and unknown.